pellared/otel-logs-talk/outline.md

 Yeah, we don't talk about those anymore.
 No more trying to reconstruct object hierarchies from flat attributes like some kind of archaeological dig through your own code.

 But wait, there's more!
-These **complex values are coming to ALL OpenTelemetry signals**: traces, metrics, and profiles.
+These complex values are coming to ALL OpenTelemetry signals: traces, metrics, and profiles.
-This isn't just a logs feature.
+This won't be just a logs feature.
 It's like getting a free upgrade to business class for your entire observability stack.
 Imagine spans with complex attributes that can hold entire request/response objects.
 We're talking about a unified approach to complex data across all telemetry signals.
-Getting agreement that this is even acceptable took about a year of proposals, bikeshedding, and "is this not breakingp?" discussions.
+Getting agreement that this is even acceptable took about a year of proposals, bikeshedding, and "is this not breaking?" discussions.
 It's like finally getting your whole family to agree on pizza toppings: miraculous and life-changing.

 ## semantics